 “We are proud to be supporting ICON Week.
 If you’re struggling to cope with your baby crying, you are not alone, this programme will help you understand that infant crying is normal and that there is lots of support out there to help you cope.”

 The evidence-based programme consists of a series of brief interventions that reinforce the simple message making up the ICON acronym:

 |I||Infant crying is normal and it will stop|

 |C||Comfort methods can sometimes soothe the baby and the crying will stop|

 |O||It’s OK to walk away for a few minutes if you have checked the baby is safe and the crying isgetting to you|

 Research suggests that some parents and care givers can lose control when a baby’s crying becomes too much.
 Some go on to shake a baby with devastating consequences.

 Abusive Head Trauma (AHT) causes catastrophic brain injuries, which can lead to death, or significant long-term health and learning disabilities.

 Most babies start to cry more frequently from two weeks of age, with a peak usually being seen around 6-8 weeks.
-Organisations coming together from 27 September – 1 October, aim to spread the messages to help normalise infant crying and share coping techniques to help parents to deal with the stress it can cause.
+The organisations that have come together, aim to spread the messages to help normalise infant crying and share coping techniques to help parents to deal with the stress it can cause.

 Founder of ICON, Dr Suzanne Smith, said: “Abusive head trauma can occur in any environment when a parent or carer is on the edge due to infant crying.